minutes of reading

 How to choose your color set?

-You can use the color wheel - a set of colors placed on a circle.
+For designing with color palettes, you can use the color wheel - a set of colors placed on a circle.
 Thanks to several methods, you can choose the right shades that will almost always match.
 Popular rules of thumb for choosing colors are:

 Primary colors